7.06.2014

 because I have seen many PERFECT opportunities

-I even heard guests (customers ;) ) ASK for those products - because they couldn't see them.
+I have heard guests (customers) ASK for those products -

 Yet there was no solution of a centralized location for the merchandise,

-no display to draw the guests (customers :) ) attention to them with theme or color,
+no display to draw the guests (customers) attention to them with theme or color,

-and no apparent concern that those products with a limited shelf life existed in the stores
+and no apparent concern that those products with a limited shelf life

-(By 'limited shelf life' I mean that
+By 'limited shelf life' I mean that there is a short preferred

-there is a preferred and timely 'window of opportunity' to sell them effectively -
+'window of opportunity' to sell them effectively -

 not that they are perishables.

 Fourth of July products sell best the two weeks immediately before the holiday.
+At full price, that is!

-It confounds me that a company that I believe has the best merchandising in the world
+It confounds me that a company that I believe has

 missed the boat on this one.
+And it's a BIG BOAT!

-(like, white triple-deck paddlewheeler riverboat big, if you get my drift!)
+if you get my drift!)

-I asked about the lack of such displays in those stores, and was told
+I asked about the lack of such displays in those stores,

 "No, we don't really do that here."